WonderWeasel01/WD-BoilerPlate/README.md

 ## Configuration

-1. Open the `backend.env` file located in the /backend directory.
+1. Open the `.env` file located in the `/backend` directory.
 2. Replace the example data with your own backend environment configuration.
 3. in the controllers is there is a example where you need to change to your table

 ## Usage

-To run the project, execute the following command:
+To run the project, and the node server execute the following command:

 ```bash
 npm run dev